Last Updated on March 21, 2023

 It’s essential to switch from puppy food to adult food at this point to ensure that your Standard Poodle is receiving all the balanced nutrition it needs.

-What are the Factors that Impact Standard Poodle’s Growth?
+What are the Factors that Impact the Standard Poodle’s Growth?

 The above figures indicate how big you can expect your Standard Poodle to be at each stage of your life; however, each dog is unique, and various factors will influence your puppy’s final weight and height.